humburger icon

 These accounts can help you pay for a child’s post-secondary education.

-A Registered Education Savings Plan (RESP) is an account registered with the Canada Revenue Agency (CRA) you can set up to help pay the costs of a beneficiary’s (son, daughter, nephew, grandchild, etc.) post-secondary education.
+A Registered Education Savings Plan (RESP) is an account registered with the Canada Revenue Agency (CRA) that helps individuals save for a beneficiary’s (such as a son, daughter, nephew, grandchild, etc.) post-secondary education.
+RESPs may qualify for various government incentives, including the Canada Education Savings Grant (CESG), to assist parents in funding a child’s education.

 Opening an RESP